harunobukurokawa/AGL-doc/docs/0_Getting_Started/2_Building_AGL_Image/5_3_RCar_Gen_3.md

     " vp8enc_lib"        - for OMX Media Component VP8 Encoder Library for Linux
     " vp9dec_lib"        - for OMX Media Component VP9 Decoder Library for Linux
     " aaclcenc_mdw"      - for AAC-LC Encoder Middleware for Linux
-    " cmsbcm"            - for CMS Basic Color Management Middleware for Linux " cmsblc"            - for CMS CMM3 Backlight Control Middleware for Linux " cmsdgc"            - for CMS VSP2 Dynamic Gamma Correction Middleware for Linux " dtv"               - for ISDB-T DTV Software Package for Linux " dvd"               - for DVD Core-Middleware for Linux " adsp"              - for ADSP driver, ADSP interface and ADSP framework for Linux
+    " dtv"               - for ISDB-T DTV Software Package for Linux " dvd"               - for DVD Core-Middleware for Linux " adsp"              - for ADSP driver, ADSP interface and ADSP framework for Linux